11clock/Clockwork/README.md

 ### Not Planned

 - FMOD: Proprietary audio library, integrate it into your project yourself if you want to use it.
 - Physics: This engine is focused towards pixel art, where advanced physics usually aren't needed.
-I don't recommend usng a physics engine if your game doesn't require it.
+I don't recommend using a physics engine if your game doesn't require it.
 If you really do need it, integrate an existing library on your own.
-- 3D: Falls well outside the scope of this engine.
-Again, pixel art.
+- 3D

 ## Why?